liambotongpower/git-commands/README.md

 # git-commands

-This repository contains a csv file with git commands and their sources
+This repository contains a csv file with useful git commands and their sources